For teams facing major change or criticism

 - Board of Directors, FCS Financial — a seven-billion-dollar agricultural lending cooperative in Missouri

-- Creator of the Interest-Based Communication framework and two-day course
+- Creator of the Interest-Based Communication framework and three-day course

 - Founder, Legacy Interviews — hundreds of recorded life stories for families across the country